-Paulo Guilherme Correa, a Brazilian national, is a Practice Manager for Trade and Competitiveness Global Practice, Europe and Central Asia region of the World Bank Group.
+Paulo Guilherme Correa, a Brazilian national, is a Manager manager for the Firm Capability and Innovation Global Unit in the Finance, Competitiveness & Innovation Global Practice.
 Prior to this position, Correa worked with the Brazil Country Management Unit, where he advised the government on productivity-driven reforms, and as the Secretary for Economic Affairs (SEAE) of Brazil’s Ministry of Finance between March 2015 – February 2016.

 Since he joined the Bank in 2002, Paulo Correa has led lending operations, technical assistance activities and analytical work such as country reports and policy research papers in the areas of productivity; trade and innovation; competition and the business environment and private participation in infrastructure.
 He has experience in Albania, Brazil, Croatia, Ecuador, El Salvador, Guatemala, Honduras, Panama, Poland, Romania, Russia, Turkey and Ukraine.
 More recently, he was the leading author for the "Public Expenditure Review on Science, Technology and Innovation – A Guidance Note”.
 World Bank, September 2014, an attempt to help countries analyze and improve the quality of public spending on innovation.